 I have met innumerable couples like this.
 The most unfortunate of them become chronic litigants in court.
-Despairing of talking to each other they talk only to their lawyers who talk to each other.
+Instead of talking to each other, they talk only to their lawyers who then do the communication for them.
 All too often one or both lawyers just files another motion in court.
 Eight weeks and thousands of dollars later the judge rules and no one has won.
 Gradually their net worth is passed to the lawyers who finally lose interest when the clients can no longer pay.
 The two spouses and their two lawyers have formed a dysfunctional group that just perpetuates its own existence.
 The particular combination of personalities has made for a quarrelsome foursome that can resolve nothing amicably and can only resort to the judge.
 It is likely that with two other lawyers the divorce might have taken a completely different tone and direction.
 But it seldom occurs to the clients that the personalities of the lawyers are poisoning their futures.
 In most towns the divorce lawyer community inevitably contains bad pairings of lawyers, pairs of lawyers who loathe each other and invariably fight over what others would quietly negotiate.
 This is not to say that all bad divorces can be explained in terms of the lawyers’ personalities.
 But the syndrome occurs often enough to be suspect when you meet the chronic litigants.